gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

-goofs whose ancestors had strayed away from their pens and somehow managed to avoid being eaten and scaws and striped jays and a hundred other kinds of birds, a bear up to her knees in a stream looking for a turtle or a mountain squid still sleepy from its winter hibernation,, all of them now looking not at the cloud but at *her* because somehow just as she could see them, they could see her, and it was too much---it couldn't all fit, her head really was going to burst this time.
+goofs whose ancestors had strayed away from their pens and somehow managed to avoid being eaten and scaws and striped jays and a hundred other kinds of birds, a bear up to her knees in a stream looking for a turtle or a mountain squid still sleepy from its winter hibernation, all of them now looking not at the cloud but at *her* because somehow just as she could see them, they could see her, and it was too much---it couldn't all fit, her head really was going to burst this time.